labzero/guides/devops/runbook_guide.md

 * **Make it yours** with whatever changes make the template and individual `Runbooks` work for **your team**.
 * **Evangelize it** within your project team and organization if it works for you.
 * **Share your thoughts** with us!
 We'd love to know how it works for you and how we can improve upon this guide and template going forward.
 Who knows, maybe together with you we can convince the entire software community to adopt this standard.

 * * *

+# Runbook Template
+Here it is!
+Everything below this point is the template to generate a new `Runbook`.

+* * *